For daily wit & wisdom, sign up for the Almanac newsletter.

-Summer weather has arrived and with it come the bugs.
+Summer is here and with it come the bugs.
 What possible reason can there be for their existence other than to bother us?
 As a gardener and small farmer, let me tell you—we need bugs more than they need us.
 Really!
-Discover five reasons we need insects, all that we’ve learned from bugs, and cool insect facts.
+Discover five reasons we need insects, all that we humans have learned from the way they work, and cool insect facts.

 Judging by all the different products on store shelves aimed at eradicating insects of all kinds, the world would be a better place without them... or would it?
 It is estimated that there are 200 million insects for each person!
 That's a lot of bugs.